nv-morpheus/morpheus-experimental/operational-technology/README.md

 **Input Format:**

-* Dataset features contain synchrophasor measurements and data logs from Snort, a simulated control panel, and relays.  <br>
+* Tabular format in which the dataset features contain synchrophasor measurements and data logs from Snort, a simulated control panel, and relays.  <br>

 **Input Parameters:**